-At The Law Offices of Jeffrey S. Glassman, our Boston medical malpractice lawyers recognize that not every poor medical outcome is the result of malpractice.
+At Jeffrey Glassman Injury Lawyers, our Boston medical malpractice lawyers recognize that not every poor medical outcome is the result of malpractice.
 However, the devastating outcomes in many of these cases is a direct result of negligence on the part of doctors, nurses, emergency medical workers or hospital administrators.

 Here, we offer resources to those who believe they or a loved one has been a victim of medical malpractice.
 Our goal is to answer questions concerning things like: